chrismuwang/ChristinaWang_FrontEnd_Developer_PreprRedesign/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Notes

+Reorganized the labs, projects, and challenges page into a 'My Work' page.
+To access the challenge details page, click on any of the challenges in the 'Explore' page or under the 'Challenges' accordion in the 'My Works' page.